The Ultimate Guide

 Executors and trustees must act in the best interest of all heirs.
 If they don't, beneficiaries can take legal action.
 That type of dispute might stall a property sale until the court resolves everything.

-How Fast Home Buyer California (FHBC) Steps In
+How Fast Home Buyer California Steps In

 Quick & Easy Sales of Inherited Property